Research Team and Projects

 Sub-meso features of the wind flow and their interaction with the large scale dynamics.

 Focusing on the densely populated wind farms of Southern Alberta, we are investigating the relationship between the large scales of turbulence, and the vortices that we see sweep across the prairies.
 Understanding how these vortices and other coherent turbulent structures interact is paramount to our understanding of wind, and will aid in improving our short-term wind forecasts.
-(Investigating graduate student: James McCurdy; Supervisor: Dr. Deniz Sezer; Co-supervisor: Robert Martinuzzi)
+(Investigating graduate student: James McCurdy; Supervisor: Dr. Deniz Sezer; Co-supervisor: Dr. Robert Martinuzzi)